mshariqnaeem/FIFA_PlayerValue_ML/README.md

 # ETL process and exploration/ analysis on tableau- already written- Marcio

-# Database- need an updated ERD with- raw, cleaned, ML, front- olu
+# Database
+A SQL database was used to take the cleaned data from our ETL process and hold it for the machine learning processing.
+Additionally, once the machine learning model was run and we had the predicted values the results were added back into our database.
+Finally, our database holds a summarized table needed for our front-end interaction.
+This table contains the names, value, predicted values, and top attributes or features from our feature importance test done at the end of the machine learning model.

 # Machine Learning

-We intend to use a Supervised Machine Learning model, specifically a linear regression model.
+We intended to use a Supervised Machine Learning model, specifically a linear regression model.
 We have a clear research question, and know that by using our historical data of players performance we can uncover if there is a relationship between a player’s value and their performance.
 Their value in Euros (a continuous variable) would be the target variable or dependent X variable.
-We’ll analyze many different independent Y variables or features that our model will learn from.
-The exact variables will be uncovered during our exploratory analysis but some possible examples are stamina, endurance, balance, ball control, etc.
+We’ll analyze many different independent Y variables or features that our model will learn from for example stamina, endurance, balance, ball control, etc.

 The process of getting a machine learning algorithm up and running was a challenge to say the least.
 We took many paths and not all were fruitful, but nonetheless we got to a point where can confidently say that we have a model which can predict the transformed euro value and what skills would come time that.